Study: German start-ups have only minor investment losses

-Lisa Marie Münster Lisa Marie Münster | 13.01.2021
+News by Lisa Marie Münster Lisa Marie Münster · Stuttgart, 13.
+January 2021

-Only in eight cases did German start-ups rake in more than €100 million in investments last year, five fewer than in 2019.
-The total volume invested also fell by 15 percent to €5.3 billion.
-Nevertheless, start-ups coped better than expected last year, according to the results of the start-up barometer of the audit and consulting firm EY.
-Included were companies that are less than ten years old.
-But caution is warranted, warns Thomas Püver, a partner at EY: "Due to the suspended insolvency filing requirement, it's not clear how things actually stand for the many small companies that are not the focus of investors and are possibly fully financed with their own funds."
+Only eight German start-ups received more than 100 million euros in investments last year, five fewer than in 2019.
+The total volume invested also fell by 15 percent to 5.3 billion euros.
+Nevertheless, start-ups coped better than expected last year, according to the results of the Start-up Barometer conducted by auditing and consulting firm EY.
+The survey included companies that are less than ten years old.
+However, caution is advised, warns Thomas Püver, Partner at EY: "Due to the suspension of the obligation to file for insolvency, it is not clear what the actual situation is for the many small companies that are not in the focus of investors and are possibly fully financed with their own funds."

-In terms of locations, Berlin leads with 314 deals, although here too the total volume of transactions fell by 17 percent to 3.1 billion euros.
-The big deals were missing, EY said.
-Bavaria maintained its volume at 1.51 billion and even gained in the number of deals: 176 were concluded, an increase of 36 percent.
-The losers were clearly North Rhine-Westphalia, Baden-Württemberg and Hamburg.
+In terms of locations, Berlin leads with 314 deals, although the total volume of transactions here also fell by 17% to €3.1 billion.
+There was a lack of large deals, according to EY.
+Bavaria was able to maintain its volume at 1.51 billion and even gained in terms of the number of deals: 176 were concluded, an increase of 36 percent.
+The clear losers were North Rhine-Westphalia, Baden-Württemberg and Hamburg.
 All three were unable to match the previous year's level.
 Hamburg's investments fell by a full 42 percent to 140 million euros.

 Like it?
 Please spread the word: